slongarama/becton-led-canvas/README.md

 Growing up, Mid-Autumn was always an exciting time of year because it meant special trips to the Chinese grocery store and many delicious varieties of mooncakes.
 However, since coming to college, I have celebrated the Mid-Autumn festival with less and less intensity each year.
 This year, it slipped my mind completely.
 I woke up the following morning thinking about it, only to realize it had just passed.

-This generative art piece is a reflection on my emotions that morning, as I realized that many of the childhood traditions my family once held dear had fallen apart in the face of our collective Americanization.
-Through images on the Becton Cafe LED display, I hope to invoke in the viewer the same feelings of thoughtful sadness I felt that day.
-The piece depicts a small child surrounding by Chinese text and pulsating circles meant to emulate mooncakes.
+This generative art piece is a reflection on my emotions that morning, as I realized that many of the Chinese traditions my family once practiced had been eroded over the years as we became more Americanized.
+Through images on the Becton Cafe LED display, I hope to invoke in the viewer the same feelings of thoughtfulness I felt that day.

 Video: https://youtu.be/bkPSsAsL59k